 The PMOC conducted an FTA-led virtual Risk Refresh workshop on December 8, 10, 15, and 17, 2020.
 The objective of the Risk Refresh was to confirm the likelihood of the project completing within budget and in accordance with the FFGA schedule.
 As noted elsewhere in this report, the JPB accepted the PMOC's recommendations for a revised project budget and new Recommended Completion Date for the project.
 The FTA, as a consequence of the results from the Risk Refresh and the project's history of schedule delays and cost overruns, has designated the PCEP as an "At Risk" project.
 The FTA requested that the JPB prepare and submit a Recovery Plan for the PCEP by October 8, 2021.
-The JPB, as noted above, has hired a new executive to lead the PCEP and a comprehensive review of the project, including a risk refresh, is underway.
-The JPB, in light of the leadership change, has requested additional time to prepare the Recovery Plan.
-The FTA has agreed to defer receipt of the Recovery Plan until the results of the risk refresh are known and can be incorporated into the plan.
-The JPB now plans to deliver its Recovery Plan to the FTA in March 2022.
+The JPB retained a new executive to lead the PCEP and conducted a comprehensive review of the project, including a risk refresh.
+The JPB requested additional time to prepare the Recovery Plan and the FTA agreed to defer receipt of the Recovery Plan.
+The JPB delivered its Recovery Plan to the FTA on April 1, 2022.

-PMOC Observations:
+> PMOC Observation:

-- The PMOC has suggested that the JPB consider holding its next internal risk refresh in early spring 2022.
+• The PMOC has suggested that the JPB consider holding its next internal risk refresh in early spring 2022.
 This would allow time for the global settlement to take effect and the parties to demonstrate their mutual commitments.
 It would also allow the JPB to gauge the effectiveness of the shared risk pool as a deterrent to change orders.
-The PCEP's risk lead states that the JPB is now planning to conduct a risk refresh in the March-April 2022 time period. - The PCEP's approval of a re-baselined schedule for the electrification contract should allow both parties to proceed with a common understanding of the actions needed to effectively complete the project as agreed to in the global settlement.
+The PCEP's risk lead stated earlier that the JPB was planning to conduct a risk refresh in the March-April 2022 time period, however, the timing for that activity has slipped and a new date has not been announced.